 It is very important that each trip participant take an active role in their own safety.
 You will likely encounter wilderness conditions that you are unfamiliar with, and those conditions may change rapidly.
 It is critical to pay attention at all times, to be aware of your surroundings, and to avoid taking unnecessary risks.
 Even a non-life threatening injury in a wilderness setting can become a major emergency for you, and can endanger the entire group.
 Swimming alone or hiking alone is discouraged.
 Excessive alcohol consumption or illicit drug use is not tolerated.
 Using common sense, and following both the explicit instruction and the lead of your guides can go a long way towards keeping yourself and the group safe.
 Some obvious things to avoid in camp and on shore (by way of example) are: walking around without shoes in camp, approaching wild animals, not paying attention to what is above or around your tent site that could harm you, not paying attention to hazards such as poison ivy and rattlesnakes, and walking near precipitous ledges.

 River trips, particularly those involving whitewater, are inherently risky.
 While the risk of a trip is part of what makes it an exciting adventure, you must be entirely respectful of the risk that such a trip poses.
 It is important that you are confident in your swimming ability, and your ability to stay calm in the event you become a non-voluntary swimmer.
 Your odds of becoming a non-voluntary swimmer change with the classification of a rapid, boat selection and environmental factors.
 On class IV and greater whitewater, the probability that you will become a non-voluntary swimmer is significant.
 A swim in whitewater is much more difficult and physically draining than swimming in flat water.
 Swimming in cold water can cause a gasping effect on your respiratory system.
 This can be overcome by focusing on your breathing and calming yourself down.
 Swimming in cold water will also much more quickly sap your energy and decrease muscle function than swimming in warmer water.
 While our guides are highly trained and will do their absolute best to rescue you, a successful rescue is greatly hampered by a swimmer who is unprepared for a swim in whitewater, who fails to actively participate in their own rescue, and who is not able to follow directions while under stress.
-You will receive a detailed orientation talk at the start of your river trip, but you can get a better idea of what to expect by watching a version of an orientation talk here: https://youtu.be/uQJQFLkK_kE
+You will receive a detailed orientation talk at the start of your river trip, but you can get a better idea of what to expect by watching our version of a safety orientation here: https://www.oars.com/safety-responsibility/#safety-video

 Due to the physical nature of this trip, we highly recommend that you engage in regular exercise for at least three months prior to departure to ensure preparedness.
 No gym membership required!
 Simple exercises like push-ups, sit-ups and squats go a long way to improving core fitness.
 Start with these exercises and do three sets of ten repetitions each, three to four times per week.
 Aerobic training is also easy to accomplish without expensive equipment.
 Take 30 – 40 minutes two to three times a week and go for a brisk walk, easy jog or bike ride around town.
 If you have access to a pool, lake or the ocean, swimming is obviously an ideal choice for aerobic exercise.
 It provides a full-body workout and is training that is useful in the event of an involuntary swim in a whitewater rapid.
 It is important to push yourself in the months leading up to your trip by increasing your strength training repetitions and the pace of your aerobic training.
 Check with your doctor prior to beginning any exercise program to be sure you are medically safe to participate.
 Starting an exercise program that is more strenuous than you are ready for may result in injury or risk exacerbating existing health conditions.
 Getting in shape will certainly add to your enjoyment of the trip.